dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 Pretty much all of these are local businesses.

-- [Gallagher's Coffee Bar & Café](https://shopnewportvillage.com/stores/gallaghers-coffee-bar/): My absolute favourite cafe in the Greater Vancouver Area.
+- [Gallagher's Coffee Bar & Café](https://shopnewportvillage.com/stores/gallaghers-coffee-bar/): My absolute favourite cafe in the GVA.
 Great coffee, indoor and outdoor seating with a view of Newport Village with all its local stores and neighbourhood dogs, free wifi, yummy breakfast options.
 - [Renaissance Coffee](https://renaissancecoffeesfu.com/): Excellent coffee (dare I say better than everything else on this list), located at <abbr title="Simon Fraser University">SFU</abbr>.
 Get the 2 samosas and chana masala combo and look out for Mr. Parhar, the friendly owner.
 - [Chatime](https://chatime.ca/): Reliably excellent bubble tea chain.
 My standard drink is a large milk tea with 0% sugar, 50% ice and brown sugar pearls.
 - [Prime's Thai Tea](https://primesthaitea-van.business.site/): They have a signature coconut milk and mango drink with coconut jelly that is out of this world.